intendednull/yewdux/docs/src/store.md

     fn should_notify(&self, other: &Self) -> bool {
-        // When this returns true, all components are notified and consequently re-render.
+        // When this returns true, all components are notified and consequently re-render. self != other
-        //
-        // We're using `PartialEq` here to keep it simple, but it's possible to use any custom
-        // logic that you'd want.
-        self != other
     }
 }